lcnetdev/bfe/README.md

 * Implement automated testing.
 * Create additional lookups for bundling (for VIAF, FAST, etc), so such lookups ship with `bfe`.
-* Code clean up and refactoring.
+* Code clean up, refactoring, and documentation.
 As this README is being written (30 April 2014), `bfe`'s code is all of 5 weeks old.
 It was written very quickly (during a period that included a 10-day hiatus) and it shows.

 <!-- section links -->